Base Camp

 Capstone experience: Students participate in a Prominent Person project, developing research, writing, and presentation skills.

-Our goal: We equip students to communicate clearly and confidently while continuing to build a strong academic and Biblical foundation in an age-appropriate mnanner.
+Our goal: We equip students to communicate clearly and confidently while continuing to build a strong academic and Biblical foundation in an age-appropriate manner.

 Kids ages 10 to 11